googlefonts/VTT-Deficiencies/README.md

 Showing hinted screen rendering at 19ppem / 14 point at 96 dpi, combining Regular and Extrabold in text. **Top** showing the cvt rounding of the regular x-height (10 pixels) and the cvt rounding of the ExtraBold CVAR adjusted x-height (11 pixels) **Bottom** Showing x-height of the ExtraBold adjusted to be equal to the Regular, using FN 119.

+**Details on Function 195:**

+For the example shown above the call to the function is added (inside an ASM statement) to the cvt table directly after the cvt for the x-height, cvt 6

+6:   1096 /* x height */
+ASM("CALL[], 6, 192, 12, 13, 16384, 16384, 1, 195")

+**Calls Function 195**

+**FDEF[], 195**
+/* Function 195 takes 7 arguments */
+/* VERSION 1.0 20200128 */

+/* This function moves a CVT if it is between a PPEM range AND an AXIS range.
+High and low values can be the same. */ /* DEPENDANCY: FN 190 */
+/* CALL[],<CVT>,<amount>,<low PPEM>,<high PPEM>, <low norm AXIS>, <high norm AXIS>, <axis number>, 150 */
+/* <CVT> CVT to be modified */
+/* <amount> Amount to change CVT, in ± 64ths */
+/* <low ppem> Lowest PPEM range to be modified (inclusive) */ /* <high ppem> Highest PPEM range to be modified (inclusive) */ /* <low AXIS> Lowest normalized axis value to be modified (inclusive) */ /* <high AXIS> Highest normalized axis value to be modified (inclusive) */ /* <axis number> The axis number (one based) */
+/* 195 Function number */
+/* NOTE: If the axis number is not present in the font, it will return an axis value of zero.
+If this value is within the low AXIS to high AXIS range, the change WILL be applied. */

+The first parameter after the call is the CVT number.

+The second parameter is the change, in 1/64th of a pixel.
+So, making the CVT two pixels smaller would be -128.
+A full pixel higher woudl be 64.

+The third and fourth parameters are the size range to apply this change.
+It is inclusive, so 12, 13 would be 12 and 13 PPEM.
+12,12 would be just 12 PPEM.
+12,30 would be 12 through 30.
+In the example above 19,19, adjusts the Extrabold x-height at 19ppem only

+The fifth and sixth parameters are the ranges to along a variable font axis to apply the change.
+The ranges must be expressed in what are called by variable fonts, “normalized coordinates”.
+Normalized coordinates are a mathematical scaling of the coordinate space where zero is the default outline, plus one is the maximum for the axis and minus one is the minimum for the axis.

+Glyph #379 in the Selawik Varaible font shows an example of normalized values for the weight axis.
+(Glyph #382 is a hexadecimal version of the same).

+For this function to work, it needs the equivalent of FN 190, which for a given axis number returns the current axis value.
+(If the equivalent function number is not 190, FN 195 — or whatever it might be renumbered to — needs to be updated to reference the different function number for FN 190).

+The VTT assembler can also work with hexadecimal numbers.
+Glyph 382 shows the hexadecimal value for the axis.
+In this sample use of the function as shown above:
+ASM("CALL[], 6, -64, 19, 19, 16384, 16384, 1, 195")
+Instead of using 16834, you could use a hexadecimal value of 4000.
+The sample would look like this:
+ASM("CALL[], 6, -64, 19, 19, 0x4000, 0x4000, 1, 195")
+…where “0x” indicates the number is hexadecimal and it would perform exactly the same as the previous sample.

 **Other example**
 Superior letters need to to use a cvt to control the size on screen and uses one cvt for all weights.
 Bolder weights could be adjusted in ranges or individual instances to be larger at smaller sizes